Diagnostic11 min read

 • Proof gap: the evidence exists somewhere else or does not exist at all.

-• Explanation gap: the variance note is too vague to review later.
+• Explanation gap: the cash difference note is too vague to review later.

 • Sign-off gap: approval marks the task done even when work remains open.

-• Ownership gap: no one is named for unresolved follow-up.
+• Ownership gap: no one is named for open follow-up.

 • Resolution gap: final state is not preserved beside the original issue.

-The best first repair is usually smaller than the first complaint.
-If proof is missing, start with proof state.
+The best first repair is often smaller than the first complaint.
+If proof is missing, start with proof status.
 If reasons are vague, start with reason categories and examples.
 If ownership is missing, fix routing before adding more reporting.

 That sequence keeps the diagnostic practical.
-It gives the operator one control to test before a broader engagement or rollout.
+It gives the restaurant leader one control to test before a broader engagement or rollout.

 Review notes